Home > Ampeg PF-50T Humbuster

 Please do not copy and repost these photographs or link directly to them from my server.

-In July 2017 I purchased a used Ampeg PF-50T from a seller in the US mostly out of curiosity but also out of an aversion to paying the $1839 AUD they typically sell for locally new.
+In July 2017 I purchased a used Ampeg PF-50T from a US seller on Ebay.
 Loud Technology's FAQ about the PF series suggests that they cannot be modified for use in countries where the voltage is different from the point of sale.
 So for the first few times I used a locally purchased step down transformer to power it up.

 I found the level of hum through the speaker - even with the master volume turned down - quite loud.
 While there were a number of posts about the issue none seemed to present a resolution while many seemed to conclude that the level of hum wasn't objectionable.
 Perhaps the step down transformer was causing my issue...